jonas-grgt/Clique/README.md

 ParserConfiguration configuration = ParserConfiguration
                                         .builder()
                                         .enableAutoCloseTags() //Auto closes tags for you
-                                        .enableStrictParsing() //Parser will throw an error if it finds a style that does not exist
                                         .delimiter(' '); //Set the default delimiter to a space AnsiStringParser configuredParser = Clique.parser()
         .configuration(configuration);